-By participating in YoungArts Week, these artists also have the chance to be named U.S. Presidential Scholars in the Arts.
+By participating in the YoungArts program, these young artists also have the chance to be named U.S. Presidential Scholars in the Arts.
 YoungArts nominates up to 60 YoungArts awardees each year for the Commission's consideration in selecting up to 20 to be named U.S. Presidential Scholars in the Arts.

 YoungArts is a publicly supported nonprofit, non-governmental 501(c)(3) organization with headquarters in Miami.
 Corporations, foundations, individuals, and public agencies support the YoungArts program and operating costs through contributions and underwriting.